Most people correlate hypoglycemia (low blood sugar) episodes with diabetes.

 Glucose serves as fuel and is the body’s primary source of energy.

-The human brain is also dependent on the presence of glucose as an energy source, which is why you can’t think right, always feel tired, fatigued and irritable when you have hypoglycemia.
+The human brain is also dependent on the presence of glucose as an energy source, which is why you can’t think right, feel tired, fatigued and irritable when you have hypoglycemia.

 The proper regulation of glucose in the body, such as its transportation to brain, muscle and other cells requires the action of a specific hormone, called insulin.